Almost everything generated at a winery can be recycled or composted. Contact us to set up your Zero Waste Winery!

 Start by setting up recycling and compost service in production facilities, offices, tasting room and public areas.
 Make sure to match all trash bins with well-labeled recycling and compost bins.

-Grape Pomace and Lees: Collection available; reused as animal feed or composted.
+Grape Pomace and Lees: Collection available; composted or reused as animal feed.

 Yard Trimmings: Composting pickup for all leaves, grass, cuttings, and other landscaping material.